jordymeow/meow-gallery/readme.txt

 You can find more information on [Meow Apps: Meow Gallery](https://meowapps.com/meow-gallery/).

 == Changelog ==

+= 5.4.3 (2026/01/05) =
+* Add: Fallback width handling in the gallery height calculation.
+* Add: Truncate option for listing pages to shorten long text.
+* Update: Tutorial links.
+* Add: Caption source selection and improved caption retrieval logic.
+* Add: Expose the `mgl_load_more` function on the global window object (developers can trigger infinite gallery loading from custom scripts).

 = 5.4.2 (2025/12/16) =
 * Fix: Corrected box spacing (gutters).